zsparal/api-documentation/source/reference/reseller-api/account-claim.rst

 Parameters
 ----------
-Make sure to add the :doc:`obligatory parameters </reseller-api/secret-keys>` always.
+Make sure to add the :ref:`obligatory parameters <secret-keys>` always.
 Besides that, add the following
 parameters:

 .. list-table::